 However, men have different needs.
 They would require enough freedom to invite friends for an overnight stay or a noisy party.
 And working men may have to leave suddenly for work in a distant city or country for a few days.

 Some men also arrive late and leave later.
 If you’re comfortable with these typically male habits, rent your home to men.

 An advantage of having male tenants is they would be willing to pay extra for meals, laundry, cleaning services, walking pets and lots more.

 And if your home is located near a famous college or university, it’s easy to rent your home to one or more students.

 A lot of students prefer staying at such homes instead of a school or college dorm.
 And their parents will usually pay the rent on time by direct bank transfers.

 While renting your home to students is perfectly fine, it’s best to first understand their needs.
 Students require lots of freedom to party and host their friends.

 They require some degree of supervision from a responsible adult.
 And as the homeowner, you’ll also have that added responsibility of maintaining discipline at your home.

-Renting home to students can be fun, if you’re willing to put up with their mood swings and shoulder certain responsibilities.
+Renting a home to students can be fun if you’re willing to put up with their mood swings and shoulder certain responsibilities.
 And it’s possible to get fairly good money as rent from their parents.

 Therefore, I would suggest you find prevailing rates for renting a home from real estate brokers and property dealers.